rheijuan17/shopping-cart/README.md

 - Reward types and product list data are added in constants folder
 - Custom promo codes can be created but the discount will only apply to all items
 - Discount promos for the items will only be fixed price.
 This version does not support percentage discounts
+- If there will be multiple promos targeting the same item, the first promo inserted will be the priority

 ## Further Improvements

 - Data such as product list and reward types can be placed in a config file
+- Add priority for the ordering of traversing the promos

 ## Installation Instructions